1848 Tampa Bay hurricane: Gulf of Mexico and Florida

 A weather station at Fort Brooke in modern downtown Tampa measured a minimum pressure of 28.18 inHg and peak winds of 72 mi/h on September 23, though the anemometer ceased functioning before the height of the storm.
-By making landfall just north of the mouth of Tampa Bay, the counter-clockwise rotation of the storm pushed the waters of the Gulf of Mexico across the barrier islands and onto the mainland of modern Pinellas County and pushed the shallow waters of Tampa Bay into Fort Brooke and the surrounding small settlement of Tampa Town, producing the highest storm surgees ever recorded in the region.
-The water near Fort Brooke at the mouth of the Hillsborough River rose about 15 ft, the Interbay Peninsula where South Tampa and MacDill Air Force Base currently reside was mostly submerged as "Old Tampa Bay and Hillsborough Bay met", and the peninsula of modern Pinellas County was inundated "to the waist."
+By making landfall just north of the mouth of Tampa Bay, the counter-clockwise rotation of the storm pushed the waters of the Gulf of Mexico across the barrier islands and onto the mainland of modern Pinellas County and pushed the shallow waters of Tampa Bay into Fort Brooke and the surrounding small settlement of Tampa Town, producing the highest storm surges ever recorded in the region.
+The water near Fort Brooke at the mouth of the Hillsborough River rose about 15 ft, the Interbay Peninsula where South Tampa and MacDill Air Force Base currently reside was mostly submerged as "Old Tampa Bay and Hillsborough Bay met", and the peninsula of modern Pinellas County was inundated "to the waist".
 The storm destroyed the fishing rancho of Antonio Máximo Hernández, reputedly lower Pinellas' first white settler, forcing him to emigrate permanently.
 The storm almost obliterated the citrus crop and destroyed the main house at St. Helena plantation on the northwest corner of Tampa Bay — now part of Safety Harbor — forcing the residents to shelter on an elevated Tocobaga midden.
 Even so, they nearly drowned as the storm tide eroded part of the five-hundred-year-old mound.
 Winds also felled almost all of the trees along what is now Indian Rocks Road in Largo.

 General R. D. A. Wade, commanding at Fort Brooke, reported the destruction of the wharves, public buildings, and storehouses with very few structures remaining.
 B. P. Curry, the fort's assistant surgeon, reported the hospital destroyed.
 Only five houses were left standing in the town of Tampa, and they were all damaged.
-The water rose twelve feet higher than had even been recorded, and strong winds downed many ancient live oak trees in and around the fort.
+The water rose twelve feet higher than had ever been recorded, and strong winds downed many ancient live oak trees in and around the fort.